Image

 Phase 4

-This study looks at how a medicine called mavacamten affects the heart's muscle in adults with a heart problem called obstructive hypertrophic cardiomyopathy (oHCM). oHCM means the heart muscle is too thick, making it hard for blood to leave the heart.
+This study looks at how a medicine called mavacamten affects the heart muscle in adults with a condition named obstructive hypertrophic cardiomyopathy (oHCM).
+In oHCM, the heart muscle is too thick, making it hard for blood to leave the heart.
+The study uses a special scan called cardiac magnetic resonance imaging (CMR) to see these changes.
+People in this study have symptoms that are classified as Class II or III by the New York Heart Association (NYHA), meaning they have noticeable difficulty with physical activity.

-• This study requires several visits for imaging tests.
+• The study involves several visits for CMR scans and check-ups.

 Study details